-I am going to dispense with the politically correct version of the first celebrated Thanksgiving Feast, and tell it how I believe it happened based on my own studies on the matter.
+I am going to ignore the politically correct version of the first celebrated Thanksgiving Feast and tell it how I believe it happened based on my own studies on the matter.

 They went through a winter that was even harsher than the storms at sea that caused many of their own to die.
 After the winter, the colonists elected William Bradford to be the governor after Governor Carver had passed away.

 They soon faced starvation; fortunately, they made contact with a band of Native Americans called the Wampanoag that heroically stepped up to help the strangers.
 The Pilgrims made peace with their new Native American friends through negotiations mediated by a warrior named Squanto, who had been captured years before and learned to speak English before he escaped.
 The Wampanoag helped the settlers and taught them how to farm the land corn and catch eel.